tusharparimi/SURF-detection/README.md

 - Find corresponding positions of corner points in template image to real time video capture frame by transformation with computed Homography matrix.
 - Plot matches and bounding box using opencv draw functions.

+### Note
+The SURF detection features was implemented on top of the camera-app project.
+So please use the comments in code to check the code for just SURF detection.